ReactiveHTML/rimmel/README.md

 Rimmel is a powerful, fast and lightweight JavaScript UI library for creating web applications using reactive streams.

-It implements [RML](https://github.com/ReactiveHTML/reactive-markup), the Reactive Markup which makes your HTML work with streams in a seamless way.

-## Getting started
-If you are new to reactive streams, there is a [3m crash-course](https://medium.com/@fourtyeighthours/the-mostly-inaccurate-crash-course-for-reactive-ui-development-w-rxjs-ddbb7e5e526e) tailored for UI development with Rimmel, arguably the simplest RxJS introduction around to get you started.

-If you are new to the reactive and functional programming paradigms, this [interactive tutorial](https://reactivex.io/learnrx/) may be an especially useful introduction.

-If you come from Angular, check out [this page](./docs/migrating/angular.md)<br>
-If you come from React, check out [this page](./docs/migrating/react.md)<br>

 ## Hello World 👋🌏🏖️😎
 Let's jump straight in.
 The "Hello World" for reactive user interfaces is the classic click counter: one button, you click it, ze counts it.